 James and Bob’s story has touched millions of fans world-wide and being able to live stream the event was a way to reach them.
 We also advised that approaching pet specific press and cat loving journalists would provide likely coverage around the event.
 We also liaised with journalists in key fan areas such as China and Germany to access international press coverage.

-James should be given full credit for the amazing charity partnerships that he has developed over the last decade.
 Blue Cross and The Big Issue both took active roles in both the statue unveiling and planning around the event.
 We managed communication and liaised with these partners to develop a richer story.
 For example, Mark Bossley, chief veterinary officer at Blue Cross was engaged to make a speech on the day of the unveiling.
 As the vet who treated Bob when he first came into James’ care, he added an extra layer of authenticity and emotion to the occasion.

-When pitching to press, we really focused our efforts on broadcast in London, but also spread our outreach nationally.
+When pitching to the press, we really focused our efforts on broadcast in London, but also spread our outreach nationally.
 To access regional press, broadcast conduits such as Sky Radio, BBC London News and ITV London News were targeted with interview pitches with James.
 Because of their link with James and Bob’s story, The Big Issue were engaged to produce content for both online and print about the unveiling.
 James and Bob’s story is very London focused, and it made sense to target press such as Time Out London, Secret London and Islington focused outlets such as the Islington Gazette and Islington Tribune to gain maximum coverage.

 The day was a success with James completing interviews with both regional and national press on the day.
 We gained 179 pieces of coverage (151 of which were broadcast) from the event, resulting in an estimated 71,000,000 impressions.